kathyming/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 The purpose of this anaylsis is to evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
 Oversampling will be performed using RandomOverSampler and SMOTE algorithms and undersampling will use the ClusterCentroids algorithm.
+Additionally, Ensemble classifiers will be used to predict credit risk.

 ## Results
 ### RandomOverSampler